 Not all of the transport providers are honest, though—the dos and don’ts in our transport articles ought to give you a good idea of how to get the most out of your transportation without feeling cheated by the experience.

 Best Bali Transportation Tip: The most honest taxis in Bali are the blue taxis marked "Bali Taxi" (known as Blue Bird Taxis); everybody else is hit or miss.

 Surfing in Bali is one of the island’s most popular pastimes, helped along by especially gorgeous beaches in the south and north.
-Despite the tourist traffic on these beaches, Bali is not yet completely safe for beachgoers; sunburn, treacherous undercurrents, and a teeny-tiny risk of tsunami cast a shadow on the Bali beach experience.
+Despite the tourist traffic on these beaches, Bali is not yet entirely safe for beachgoers.
+Sunburn, treacherous undercurrents, and a teeny-tiny risk of tsunami cast a shadow on the Bali beach experience.

 Best Bali Beach Safety Tip: Look for the red flags.
 A section of Bali’s beach stretching from Kuta to Canggu is known to have rip tides and undertows.
 When the local authorities raise these red flags on a beach, do not attempt to swim there, unless you want to end your Bali vacation by being swept out to sea.

 Tourists in Bali run a number of health risks.
 Travelers might catch “Bali Belly,” or traveler’s diarrhea, from dodgy meals.
 Or they might look at a macaque the wrong way and suffer a monkey attack.
 Or they might forget the sunscreen and suffer sunburn.

 The right precautions can help you avoid these problems entirely.
 Follow the dos and don’ts in this article to stay healthy during your Bali vacation.
 Or take a look at this list of Bali Hospitals and Clinics in case you need to make an unscheduled visit.